chalkies/chalkies.github.io/index.md

 Example:
 "Molly's Cafe has ground-level access with no steps.
 However, there is a narrow approc.
 20" Hallway and 5 steps up to the patio.
 For anyquestions about access, please email me or _____.
 We can lend a hand at the event, too.."

-# Thread replies

-Thread replies happen when someone makes a reply to someone's post and wants the reply published the list:
-1. Replies that further the conversation raised in the original post will be posted.
-Replies that are totally unrelated or do not further the conversation will be rejected.
-2. For an original post seeking resources/services, it is okay to make a thread reply that says you are also seeking the same information.
-3. For an original post seeking resources/services, if you have a business offering that resource, it is okay to promote your own business as a reply.
-4. If you reply to a post via email, and the email is "to" the original poster and "to" or "cc" the list, the original poster will get the reply right away, even if the reply is not published to the list or is published to the list with some delay.

 # Other lists